abroroo/til/Linux/hosts file.md

 Now since there are billions users on internet, it became obsolete.

-However, it is very convenient when it comes to use it as website shortcuts.
+However, it is very convenient when it comes to use it as shortcuts for your favorite websites.

-For example , you can just add `ip addresses` of your favorite websites with a shortcut name
+For example , you can just add `ip addresses` of your favorite websites with a shortcut text

 > A Linux computer keeps a similar short-list of addresses it’s expected to need in a file called /etc/hosts.